shakes76/PatternFlow/recognition/s4353631/OASIS_seg/README.md

 as well as some images of output from `driver.py`.
 The recognition task I approached was a semantic segmentation of the OASIS brain MRI library, with the 3D scans separated into 2D images.
 As can be seen below, four categories were considered including the background.
+Note that these are 2D MRI slices taken from three separate brains.

 ![Ground truth input images and segmentation masks.](oasis.png)